Conservation and Heritage Science

 A side profile of a man - he is sitting down at a desk looking down, a book is open in front of him and he works on it with a small implement

-Simon Haigh is an Assistant Book Conservator working within the Book Conservation Team.
-After a degree in Graphic Design he continued to study Bookbinding at the London College of Printing, now the London College of Communication, for 2 years.
-He trained at James Brockman's Bindery in Oxford, where he worked as a bookbinder before joining the Bodleian as a Conservation Technician in 2005.
-Simon became part of the newly formed Book Team in 2012.
+Simon Haigh is a Book Conservator working within the Book Conservation Team.
+After a first degree in Graphic Design from the London College of Printing he continued to study bookbinding at the college for a further 2 years.
+He then trained at James Brockman's Bindery in Oxford, where he worked as a bookbinder.
+He joined the Bodleian as a Conservation Technician in 2005, working in box making and the general bindery, before joining the newly formed Book Team in 2012.

-His interests include developing discreet techniques to re-attach boards to early printed books, fine binding and letterpress printing.
+His interests include developing discreet techniques to re-attach boards to printed books.
+Simon enjoys training students and new members of staff in binding and book conservation techniques.

 A side profile of a man - he has microscope glasses on his head - he holds a brush in his hand and works on a historic book

-Andrew Honey is a Book Conservator with a teaching and research role.
-Following an undergraduate degree in conservation at Camberwell College of Arts he undertook a two-year post-graduate study in the conservation of rare books and manuscripts under Christopher Clarkson at West Dean College.
-Before joining the Bodleian in 1998 he worked at the National Museum of Wales, Oxford Conservation Consortium and Archbishop Marsh’s Library, Dublin.
+Andrew has a degree in conservation from Camberwell College of Arts and a postgraduate diploma in the conservation of rare books and manuscripts from West Dean College.
+Before joining the Bodleian Libraries in 1998 he worked at the National Museum of Wales, the Oxford Conservation Consortium and Archbishop Marsh’s Library.

 Articles and publications by Andrew Honey